LingKong2010/Java_App_A001/README.md

 四:没GUI界面，用控制台输入与输出;
 English:
 One: Name: Odd and even number judge
-Two: Judgment principle: whether the input number (integer) can be %2, if it can be even, 和 vice versa;
+Two: Judgment principle: whether the input number (integer) can be %2, if it can be even, and vice versa;
-Three: The source code does not add a loop at present, so it can only be run once, 和 it will automatically exit after running;
+Three: The source code does not add a loop at present, so it can only be run once, and it will automatically exit after running;
-Four: There is no GUI interface, use the console to input 和 output;
+Four: There is no GUI interface, use the console to input and output;